erg352/mancala-server/README.md

 methods of building and running are described in the "Running" section.
 - [sqlite](https://www.sqlite.org/index.html): This is required, as all persistant data will be stored in a sqlite database.
+- [rust](https://www.rust-lang.org/): The rust compiler, it's build tool cargo and several other bundled binaries are required to run the server.
+This project is built in rust, and this repo only contains the source code, so it can not be used without this dependency.
-- [trunk]("https://trunkrs.dev/"): This is optional, and must be present for the frontend to be built.
+- [trunk](https://trunkrs.dev/): This is optional, and must be present for the frontend to be built.
+It also requires rust and cargo to be installed on your machine, so install this after rust.

 ## Installation